ruslanlap/MultiUserCreate/README.md

     user3 password3 /path/to/ssh/key3
     ```

-2. Run the script with root privileges and `chmod +x multiusercreate`:
+2. Run the script with root privileges and make it executable:

     ```bash
-    sudo bash multiusercreate
+    sudo chmod +x multiusercreate
+    sudo ./multiusercreate
     ```

 3. The script will create the users and set up their SSH keys.
 If a user already exists or the SSH key file is missing, the script will skip to the next line.